-This page highlights some of my investigations.
+This page highlights some investigations.
 Issues of interest include the far right, Islamist extremism, femicide, fracking, human trafficking, animal welfare and the arms trade.

 Many of my reports can be read at The Ferret, a not-for-profit website in Scotland dedicated to investigative journalism - theferret.scot